040: How to Monetize a Podcast from Day 1 with Allison & Suzy from the Food Heals Podcast

 Allison Melody: Interstitial or something?

 Bjork Ostrom: Yeah, I was going to say those are really are a technical term.
-I was going to say like audio jingles or like or like audio, I was going to say widgets which is totally not the right term.
+I was going to say like audio jingles or like audio, I was going to say widgets which is totally not the right term.
 It’s such a tech term but it’s really cool.
 Can you tell me how you go about putting those together and what that looks like in the editing process?

 Allison Melody: Sure.
 We actually did that at the beginning.
 That’s 1 thing we did get out of the way which I highly recommend and we’re really, really proud of our intro.